TheRealBarenziah/imgbb-uploader/README.md

 ## Learn more

 This module doesn't support array uploads.
 For heavy duty, you'll probably have to work with [fs.readdir](https://nodejs.org/api/fs.html#fspromisesreaddirpath-options) and maybe [async forEach](https://www.npmjs.com/package/async-foreach).
 For example, you can create a `baseDir.js` file wherever it suits you:

 ```javascript
 module.exports = require("path").join(__dirname);
 ```

 Then you can require it elsewhere and use something like `path.join(myDirpath, "subfolder")` to dig into directories programmatically.
-Once there you can f.e. `fs.readdir` and iterate `forEach` file of that directory.
+Once there you can for example `fs.readdir` and iterate `forEach` file of that directory.
 See `fs` documentation and Stack Overflow for more inspiration on the matter.

 [CHANGELOG](https://github.com/TheRealBarenziah/imgbb-uploader/blob/master/CHANGELOG.md)